In the 1980s tech visionaries Steve Jobs, Steve Wozniak and Bill Gates imagined a world where every home and every desk would have a computer.

-Either way, employers will always need CVs because they’re simply too useful to the recruitment process and something tangible that be kept on file.
+Either way, employers will always need CVs because they’re simply too useful to the recruitment process and something tangible that is kept on file.

 A CV, once it has been sent, is a statement of skills, experience, qualifications and professionalism.

 Which is precisely the point.

 KDC Resource are experts in technical and engineering recruitment across aerospace, defence, emerging and disruptive technologies, space and cyber security.